protzman/nord-slack-theme/README.md

 # nord-slack-theme
 A really bootlegged nord theme for slack.
 You can point to this css file for the cdn but use the following in you slack `ssb-interop.js` file for full nordy goodness!

+`ssb-interop.js` is located on Mac @ `Applications/Slack.app/Contents/Resources/app.asar.unpacked/src/static/ssb-interop.js`.
+Just open and paste the below code in there.

 ```js
 /**
  * The preload script needs to stay in regular ole JavaScript, because it is